 While it’s easier to present a Keynote slideshow on Mac, in my opinion, that might not be an option for you.
 So here are the steps to access the customization settings for your presenter display on iPhone and iPad.

-1) If you’re external display is connected, tap Play.
+1) If your external display is connected, tap Play.
 If not, select tap the More button (three dots) on the top right and select Rehearse Slideshow.

 2) On the top right, tap the rectangle that displays your Layout Options.
 This is to the left of the X to stop the slideshow.